-COGS: Enter the GK cost of sales account number here as it is found in MYOB.
+COGS: Enter the GL cost of sales account number here as it is found in MYOB.
 This account needs to exist in MYOB.

 Inventory: Optional: if you will be using MYOB to track down inventory levels then enter the inventory GL account here.

 Save your mapping.
 Repeat the operation to add GL mappings for all other categories.

 New or updated mappings will be applied to a purchase when the individual items of a purchase order are received and closed.
 It will not automatically apply to closed orders.
 To apply new setting on them you can reopen the purchase items and close them again.
 Alternatively you can always manually set GL entries in the purchase from the unposted procurements tabs of the Accounting Interface module in Connectwise.

 This is a screenshot of the integration software showing invoices ready for export.
 Invoice 288 is highlighted in red.

 You can click the red exclamation mark icon to view the details of all error messages.
 In this exercise we will focus on the one about the product (10ft Patch Cat5E Cable Test 2)